 - 1/2 tsp Fine Sea Salt

 - 1/2 C (100g) Fresh or Frozen Blueberries heaped (do not thaw if using frozen** see note)

 In a medium mixing bowl, mash the banana until smooth and there are little to no chunks left.
-Stir in the maple syrup, coconut oil, nut milk, vinegar and extract.
+Stir in the maple syrup, coconut oil, nut milk, vinegar, and extract.
 Whisk thoroughly to incorporate and create an emulsion.
 If the coconut oil solidifies, gently warm the mixture 10 seconds at a time in the microwave until melted again.
 Set aside.

 Scoop one tablespoon of oat flour out and set it aside (we'll use this to mix into the blueberries later).
 Into the wet ingredients, add the oat flour, almond flour, tapioca flour, flaxseeds, baking powder, baking soda, and salt.
 Whisk thoroughly, for at least a minute insuring no clumps remain.
 The batter will be thin and you'll notice bubbles right away from the leavening.
 Lay a dry tea towel over the top of the bowl and rest the mixture at room temperature for 30 minutes (do not skip this rest).
 The batter will thicken as it sets.
 Now is a good time to make the tulip muffin cup liners if not using purchased liners.